dmbarbour/awelon/AboutAwelon.md

 ### Awelon's Multi-Stack Environment

 A single stack environment can feel cramped.
 This is especially the case for a model like RDP, where we often have multiple tasks or concurrent workflows that require ad-hoc integration of intermediate results.
-Awelon favors *multiple stacks for multiple tasks*, and thus uses a richer environment:
+Awelon favors *multiple stacks for multiple tasks*, and thus provides an extended environment:

+        (currentStack * extendedEnvironment)

+Stack programming operators like `roll` or `pick` are tweaked to operate on the current stack.
+Literals are now added to the current stack.

+        42                  %  (s*e) ~> ((N * s) * e)
+        12.3                %  (s*e) ~> ((N * s) * e) exact 123/10
+        "literal string"    %  (s*e) ~> ((T * s) * e)
+        [swap]              %  (s*e) ~> ((B * s) * e)

+Other than that constraint, developers could create any extended environment they want.
+Adjusting the Awelon environment could be very useful to simplify integration with visual IDEs (i.e. such that gestures in the IDE correspond directly to streams of words).
+However, Awelon does provide a standard extended environment that should be expressive enough for human users:

         (currentStack * (hand * (currentStackName * listOfNamedStacks)))

-Literals are added to the current stack.
-Stack operators like `roll` are adjusted to operate on the current stack.
-There is a library of useful applicators to apply a block on the stack to objects near the top of the stack.

-The "hand" is also a stack.
+The "hand" is another stack.
 Developers use `take` and `put` to move items between the hand and the current stack, and `juggle` to rotate items in the hand.
-The main purpose of the hand is to carry items between stacks, i.e. an easy approach to data plumbing.
+The main purpose of the hand is to carry items between stacks, i.e. an intuitive approach to anonymous data plumbing.
 However, the hand is convenient even for operating on a single stack: one can pick up a few objects, do some deep-stack operations, then drop the objects again.
 This seems easier than carefully rolling objects to the top of the stack then back down.

-Finally, there is a list of named stacks (plus a name for the current stack).
+Finally, there is a list of named stacks.
 Each element in the list is a (name*stack) pair, where the name is simply a text literal.
 Named stacks have a variety of purposes:

-* Programmers can easily 'goto' stacks by name.
+* Programmers can easily navigate stacks by name.
 This is useful for stacks that represent different tasks.
 The hand is convenient for carrying items between stacks.
+In a sense, this is a "goto", but it's more about the programmer's workflow than the program's.
 * Programmers can `load` and `store`, obtaining values from a remote stack.
 This is useful for stacks that represent variables or registers, which is often convenient for long-term storage.
-* Named stacks can also support environment extensions.
+* Named stacks can also support ad-hoc environment extensions, e.g. we could model aspect-oriented programming in Awelon in terms of explicit join-points (`"foo" signal`) and advice in the form of blocks.

 Named stacks require compile-time metaprogramming to systematically compare names in a list.
-Awelon supports this form of programming by use of introspection and static choice; see the section on polymorphic behavior.

-*NOTE:* Awelon uses a *blockless* encoding for most of its basic environment manipulations.
-This ensures there is no interference from blocks being added to the current stack.
-See `onestack.ao` for details.
+Awelon's support for compile-time introspection and metaprogramming is discussed in a later section on polymorphic behaviors.

 ## Awelon's Module System

 Awelon has a very simple module system.
 Essentially, a module consists of one import line followed by one or more definition lines.
 An import line contains a comma separated list of module names.
 The association between a module name and a module definition is externally determined (e.g. by file name).
-Module names should be simple words.
+Module names must be simple words, i.e. valid as both Awelon export words and filesystem/URL components.

         import common, packageWithLongName AS p, foo
         this = [f] _s
         f = foo [p:bar foo:bar] first %  here 'foo' means 'foo:this'
         _s = swap [swap] first swap first swap
-        % TODO: switch this to a useful program

-Imports may be cyclic.
-Words may be defined in any order within a module.
-However, definitions cannot be cyclic or recursive.

 All words defined in a module are exported from it, except those prefixed with the underscore character such as _s above.
 (Imported words are not re-exported.)
 All words are also available prefixed with 'module:' from which they come.
 If there is any ambiguity for a word it becomes necessary to use the prefixed form.
-If the same word happens to have the same definition (same primitive expansion) it does not count as ambiguity.
+A word imported from multiple modules is not ambiguous if its multiple definitions are identical (same primitive expansion).

+Words may be defined in any order within a module.
+Imports may be cyclic.
+However, *definitions* may not be cyclic or recursive, nor may they even appear to be.
+If developers wish to re-export a word, they must use the expanded form, e.g. `foo = foo:this` or `bar = p:bar`.

 The word 'this' has special meaning.
-Within a module, 'this:' may be used as the prefix for a module's words.
-When imported, the word 'this' is mapped instead to the import name, e.g. 'foo' means 'foo:this' after importing foo (assuming no ambiguity).
+Within a module, 'this:' may be used as the prefix to disambiguate a module's words.
+When imported, the word 'this' is mapped instead to the import name, e.g. 'foo' can mean 'foo:this' after importing foo.
 Also, the word 'this' in Awelon serves the same role as 'main' in many other languages.
-Awelon is intended for component based software; I believe 'this' has nice connotations for treating modules as possible software components.
+Awelon is intended for component based software; I believe Awelon's use of 'this' has nice connotations to encourage treating modules as software components.

 All imports and definitions must start at the beginning of a new line of text, and continue to the end of the logical line.
 A logical line continues until a non whitespace character begins a new line of text, i.e. so developers can distribute some code or imports vertically.
 Awelon has simple line comments starting eith `%`.